Looking Ahead with the Pandemic

 Corporate profits will bounce back, soaring 30% after 2020’s 23% drop.
 In general, look for energy costs to recover but not skyrocket in 2021, after most fell significantly this year.
 Assuming a solid economic rebound, energy demand figures to rise, too.
 But not all the way back to pre-pandemic levels.
 Gasoline…closer to its 2019 average of $2.60 per gallon of regular unleaded, after likely averaging about $2.15 to $2.20 for all of 2020.
 Figure on $2.50 or so.
 Diesel, a bit under $3 after averaging close to $2.50 this year.
 2019’s average for diesel was $3.06.
 (Keep in mind, these are national averages.
 Individual states will see higher or lower fuel costs, but the national averages show the overall trend.)
 Electricity rates overall should creep up slightly.
 For industrial customers… Holding fairly flat on average, after dipping this year amid the recession.
 Residential customers will pay more as some workers keep teleworking and thus spend more time at home.
 They’ll likely see rates rise 2%-3% on average.
 Natural gas prices are likely to rise but remain low by historical standards.
+However, you can check online to choose the tool you need for your project.
 So far this year, gas futures have averaged $1.80 per million British thermal units, the lowest in decades.
 Next year, figure on an average of $2 per MMBtu or a bit more, with the retail prices customers pay following a similar trend of moderate increases.
 But as always, natural gas prices will depend heavily on weather patterns.

 Average pay raises…2.5%, up from 2.0% this year.
 High unemployment of about 7% in 2021 means a loose labor market and less pressure to hike wages.
 On overall benefits compensation…costs are up in the air, as the coronavirus charts an uncertain path over the next 18 months.
 More firms are offering flexibility… more telecommuting, different hours, new child care policies, etc. Expect paid sick leave and paid family leave to expand to more states, many with COVID-related requirements.
 Payroll taxes…rising, as the wage base goes from $137,700 to $141,900.
 For firms that pay pension premiums to the Pension Benefit Guaranty Corp… No change in rates, except for inflation-related indexing.
 Flat-rate premiums for single-employer plans will hover around $83 per plan participant in 2021.
 Variable-rate premiums for underfunded plans will be approximately $45 per $1,000 of unfunded vested benefits (subject to a $561 or so per-participant ceiling).